|HRH Ernest, Duke of Cumberland|

 On 31 May 1810, the Duke of Cumberland was attacked while asleep in his bed in his apartments in St James’s Palace.
 One of the Duke’s valets, Joseph Sellis, was later found dead in his room.
 His throat had been cut.

 The scandalous story caused a lot of gossip.
-In Georgiana*, the heroine reads the account of the attack in The Times, excerpts from which are included below, and is desperate to talk about it.
+In A Reason for Romance, the heroine Georgiana reads the account of the attack in The Times, excerpts from which are included below, and is desperate to talk about it.
 Popular opinion at the time was so against the Duke that it was generally believed that he had murdered his valet.
 But was Sellis responsible for the attack on the Duke?
 And did he commit suicide or was he murdered?

 In the early hours of 31 May 1810, Ernest, Duke of Cumberland, asleep in bed, was woken by being hit over the head.
 Initially he thought a bat had got into his bedroom.